Edward Cardwell, 1st Viscount Cardwell: Early political career

+Reelection and return

 During these years, Cardwell moved from seat to seat in Parliament.
 In 1847, he was elected as MP for Liverpool.

 In 1852, he lost elections for Liverpool and for Ayrshire, but won a seat at Oxford.
 In 1857, he was defeated for the Oxford seat, but a second election for the seat was held shortly after, which he won (beating William Makepeace Thackeray).

+Liberal MP

-The Peelite faction disintegrated in the late 1850s, and Cardwell officially became a Liberal in 1859, joining Lord Palmerston's cabinet as Chief Secretary for Ireland.
+The Peelite faction disintegrated in the late 1850s and fully integrated with the Whigs.
+The dissenting factions of the former Tory party and the Whig party combined to found the Liberal Party (UK) and Cardwell officially became a new member of the new Liberal Party in 1859.

+Palmerston government

+Cardwell quickly returned to office by joining Lord Palmerston's cabinet as Chief Secretary for Ireland.

 Unhappy in that position, he moved two years later to another cabinet post, Chancellor of the Duchy of Lancaster.
 A second move within the cabinet came in 1864, when Cardwell became the Secretary of State for the Colonies, a position he kept until the Liberals were turned out of office in 1866.

+Gladstone government

 When the Liberals returned to power under William Ewart Gladstone in the 1868 election, Cardwell reached the peak of his career, as Gladstone's Secretary of State for War.

 During his six years in the post, in what became known as "Cardwell reforms", Cardwell reorganised the British army, introduced professional standards for officers (including advancement by merit rather than purchase), and formed a home reserve force.

 After Gladstone's defeat in the 1874 election, Cardwell was raised to the peerage as Viscount Cardwell, of Ellerbeck in the County Palatine of Lancaster.
 His ennoblement ended his active political career.